-As mentioned earlier, citations citations were used as a quality assessment criteria.
-Thus, we observed the number of citations of the selected studies (Figure 9).
+As mentioned earlier, citations were used as quality assessment criteria.
+Thus, the number of citations of the selected studies (Figure 9) was observed.
 From the 10 selected studies there are a total of 125 citations.
 The studies of the Petrusel et al.(2016); Petrusel et al. (2017); Petrusel&Mendling (2013); Pinggera et al. (2012) were the most cited accounting for 88% of citations.
 In this context, it is possible to highlight that perhaps the number of citations in the study by Pinggera et al. (2012) is due to its pioneering nature.
-But not least, we should also highlight the studies by Tallon et al. (2019); Bera et al. (2019); Vermeulen (2018) with just one quote, as they are more recent.
+Just as importantly, it should also be highlighted the studies by Tallon et al. (2019); Bera et al. (2019); Vermeulen (2018) with just one quote, as they are more recent.

 Figure 9.
 Number of citations per study.